Nakarin010/DataAnalysisThinkNest/README.md

 # ⚡ Project Name

-> This project is part of Special Topics in Database's class, I focused on cleaning and preparing data for the next step (PowerBI).
+> This group project is part of Special Topics in Database's class, I focused on cleaning and preparing data for the next step (PowerBI).

 ---